 Welcome to your Scientific Study Skills reading list.
-Here you will find the resources to support you throughout your module.
+Here you will find resources selected by your course team to support you throughout this module.

 Call Number: STSK 371.30281 BUR

 The Study Skills Handbook by Cottrell, S.This is the ultimate guide to study skills, written by million copy bestselling author Stella Cottrell.
 Her tried and tested approach, based on over twenty years' experience of working with students, has helped over a million students to achieve their potential.
 When it comes to studying, there is no one-size-fits-all approach.
 This engaging and accessible guide shows students how to tailor their learning to their individual needs in order to boost their grades, build their confidence and increase their employability.
 Fully revised for the fifth edition, it contains everything students need to succeed.
 This is an invaluable resource for undergraduate students of all disciplines, and is also ideal for postgraduates, mature students and international students.
 It prepares students for what to expect before, during and after their studies at university.